• Skip to primary navigation

 One of our top picks for families, Stephenfield Provincial Park is found on the Boyne River in Southern Manitoba, about an hour’s drive from Winnipeg.
 There’s an excellent reservoir where you’ll find a small sandy beach, while the water itself is ideal for stand-up paddleboarding, canoeing, kayaking, and boating.
 There are also some easy hiking trails that are known for birdwatching, while the large campground is ideal for active kids who love being near the water.
 Enjoy the playgrounds, basketball nets, baseball diamond, picnic tables, and so much more.

 Also available are six yurts for rent, some of which are dog-friendly.
 Our tip?
-Even if they appear to be booked up, check-in regularly as there are often cancellations.
+Even if they appear to be booked up, check regularly, as there are often cancellations.
 There’s nothing like waking up to a beautiful Manitoba sunrise overlooking the water in your own yurt.

 Clearwater Lake Provincial Park